EthereumContent/Artifact/criteria/readme.md

 - Chat records without the consent of the participants
 - etc.

-Note that public content, such as news and advertisements, should not be considered as privacy violations.
+Note that public content, such as news, declarations, and advertisements, should not be considered as privacy violations.

 Examples (anonymized):
 ```